Nebraska Family Alliance: Conversion therapy

 The NFA hosts ex-gay speakers at its events.
 Michael Johnston, who "helps people leave the homosexual lifestyle" gave the keynote at the Day of Family in 2000.

-In 2019 NFA testified before the Nebraska Legislature in support of keeping conversion therapy legal in Nebraska.
+In 2019, the NFA testified before the Nebraska Legislature in support of keeping conversion therapy legal in Nebraska.
 NFA cited the bill's broad definition of conversion therapy that would criminalize self-directed talk-therapy.

 Religious freedom

-NFA's website says of religious freedom: "Due to the ever increasing size of government and the development of same-sex marriage, this fundamental freedom is at risk."
-NFA invited Jack Phillips and Barronelle Stutzman to speak at a 2018 fundraiser as exemplars of religious freedom because both had declined to provide wedding services to same-sex couples.
+The NFA's website says of religious freedom: "Due to the ever increasing size of government and the development of same-sex marriage, this fundamental freedom is at risk."
+The NFA invited Jack Phillips and Barronelle Stutzman to speak at a 2018 fundraiser as exemplars of religious freedom because both had declined to provide wedding services to same-sex couples.

-NFA supported legislation in 2017 that passed into law to protect the religious freedom rights of teachers by repealing a decades-old law that prohibited teachers from wearing any religious dress or garb.

-NFA also hosts an annual National Day of Prayer event and promotes proclamations recognizing "Religious Freedom Day" in Nebraska.
+The NFA also hosts an annual National Day of Prayer event and promotes proclamations recognizing "Religious Freedom Day" in Nebraska.